Consumer Medicine Information

 When you must not take it

-Do not take Cordilox SR if you have had an allergic reaction to any medicines containing verapamil hydrochloride.
+Do not take Cordilox SR if you have an allergy to verapamil hydrochloride or any of

 Do not use Cordilox SR after the expiry date (EXP) printed on the pack.